TEAMMATES/teammates/docs/development.md

 Other tests in TEAMMATES include:

-- **Performance tests**: Evaluate the application's stability and responsiveness under expected, peak, and prolonged loads.
-See [Performance Testing](performance-testing.md).
 - **Accessibility tests**: Ensure the application is accessible to users with disabilities.
 See [Accessibility Testing](axe-testing.md).

 ## Deploying to a staging server